openshift-labs/lab-k8s-fundamentals/workshop/content/exercises/08-replicasets-and-pods.md

       terminationGracePeriodSeconds: 30
 ```

-You can see how this has been filled out with what was provided in the `spec` portion of the `deployment`.
+This has been filled out with what was provided in the `spec` portion of the `deployment`.

 To view the resource definitions for the `pods` run: